-Hutter's study has shown that people who regularly chew gum have a higher concentration of degradation products of the chemical softeners than people who do not chew gum.
-This is extremely concerning because plasticizers, or phthalates, have already been banned as components of toys in the European Union because they can cause hormonal changes.
-Plasticizers, for example, are also the reason why the sperm quality of humans has declined sharply in recent decades.
+Hutter's study has shown that people who regularly chew chewing gum have a higher concentration of degradation products of chemical plasticizers than people who do not chew chewing gum.
+This is extremely worrying, as plasticizers or phthalates have already been banned as components of toys in the European Union, as they can cause hormonal changes.
+Plasticizers, for example, are also the reason why the quality of human sperm has declined sharply in recent decades.
 This has been confirmed by toxicologists at the Federal Environment Agency.
-It should also be clear in any case that the high sugar content in chewing gum has health consequences.
+In any case, it should also be clear that the high sugar content in chewing gum has health consequences.

-Basically, however, Hutter also says that the chewing mass as a "toxicoligical rather unsuspicious". is considered to be safe.
+In principle, however, Hutter also says that the chewing mass as "Toxicologically rather unsuspicious" is considered to be safe.
 And as long as plastic in chewing gum is considered harmless to health, the plastic will probably continue to be contained in the chewing mass.

 Environmental problem due to plastic in chewing gum

-Whether the chewing gum with plastic has immediate health consequences for us humans or not, we leave aside for a moment.
-What we can say for sure is that the plastic chewing mass causes considerable damage to the environment, since chewing gum is not biodegradable due to the plastic components and remains forever.
+Whether chewing gum with plastic has direct health consequences for us humans or not, we will leave aside for a moment.
+What we can say for sure is that the plastic chewing mass causes considerable damage to the environment, as chewing gum is not biodegradable due to the plastic components and remains so forever.

 The problem arises, for example, when animals such as fish eat the plastic and in this way Plastic in the food chain gets.
-The same can happen if the chewing gum slowly turns into Microplastics in the sea decomposed.
-Spitting out chewing gum on the streets also causes major problems for the city cleanup.
-This is because cleaning requires a lot of energy and a lot of water.
+The same can happen if the chewing gum slowly turns into Microplastics in the sea decomposes.
+Spitting out chewing gum on the streets also causes major problems when it comes to cleaning up the city.
+This is because a lot of energy and water is needed to clean it up.